channelaccess/ca_matlab/Readme.md

 Supported types are: `double`, `integer`, `short`, `float`, `byte`, `boolean`, `string` and the respective array forms `double[]`, `integer[]`, `int[]`, `short[]`, `float[]`, `byte[]`, `boolean[]`, `string[]` .

-After creating a channel you are able to get and put values via the `get()` and `put(value)` methods. _Note_, if you created a channel with the monitored flag set true `get()` will not reach for the network to get the latest value of the channel but returns the latest update by a channel monitor.
+After creating a channel you are able to get and put values via the `get()` and `put(value)` methods.

+__Note__: If you created a channel with the monitored flag set true `get()` will not reach for the network to get the latest value of the channel but returns the latest update by a channel monitor.
 If you require to explicitly fetch the value over the network use `get(true)` (this should only be rare cases as most of the time its enough to get the cached value)

-_Note_, a polling loop within your Matlab application on a channel created with the monitored flag set *true* is perfectly fine and does not induce any load on the network.
+__Note__: A polling loop within your Matlab application on a channel created with the monitored flag set *true* is perfectly fine and does not induce any load on the network.

 To put a value in a fire and forget style use `putNoWait(value)`.
 This method will put the value change request on the network but does not wait for any kind of acknowledgement.